Concordium/concordium-base/smart-contracts/docs/src/index.rst

 Concordium Smart Contract Documentation!
 ====================================================================

-Welcome to the official documentation of Concordium smart contracts!
+Welcome to the documentation of Concordium smart contracts!

 The documentation is split into four categories